R-oshanjani/rag-document/article.md

 Retrieval-Augmented Generation (RAG) addresses these issues by combining **document retrieval** with **language generation**.
 Instead of generating answers purely from model memory, RAG grounds responses in retrieved documents.

-This article presents a complete, end-to-end explanation of building a RAG-based document question-answering system, covering system architecture, implementation steps, query-time execution, results, and limitations.
+This article presents a complete, end-to-end explanation of building a RAG-based document question-answering system, covering system architecture, implementation steps, query-time execution, results, limitations, and failure modes.

 ## 1. Problem Statement